 - Arrange for a full-time faculty member or administrative staff person to serve as the advisor for your group.

-- When completed, the application, along with other requested documentation listed on the application, is submitted to the Director of Student Activities for review and recommendations.
+- When completed, the application, along with other requested documentation listed on the application, is submitted to Student Engagement for review and recommendations.

 - The Director of Student Activities will submit the application and the constitution to the Student Government Association (SGA).
 A representative from the petitioning group will be asked to attend an SGA meeting to present the application and constitution.

 - The Student Government Association will vote to approve or deny the request.
-If approved, the Student Body President will present the application and constitution with any recommendations to the Academic Affairs Council for action.
+If approved, the Student Body President will present the application and constitution with any recommendations to the Vice President for Student Affairs for action.

 - If the request was denied by SGA, the petitioner of the request must meet with the Student Body President to discuss why the application was denied.
-The petitioner may then come back to SGA with changes or appeal to the Dean of Students, Associate Dean for Campus Life, and the Director of Student Activities.
-These three individuals will meet with the potential club representative and decide if they wish to override SGA’s decision.
-If they vote to override SGA, the club approval will go to Academic Affairs Council for consideration.
+The petitioner may then come back to SGA with changes or appeal.

-- Academic Affairs Council will grant official club recognition, deny the request, or request additional information before making a final decision.
-The Student Body President, or his/her designee, will be present at the meeting of the Academic Affairs Council to provide SGA feedback on the request.
+- The Vice President for Student Affairs will grant official club recognition, deny the request, or request additional information before making a final decision.
+The Student Body President, or his/her designee, will be present to provide SGA feedback on the request.